Cross-border language: Types

 There are four types of cross-border languages.
 They are measured according to the criteria of the size of the geographical area in which they are spoken as well as their number of speakers.
 According to the geographical criteria, cross-border languages can be limited international languages or simply international languages.

 Cross-border languages are limited international languages when they are spread over a geographical area which is small compared to the size of the country; they may or may not have official status.
 They are international when they are situated over one or several geographical areas (ranging from regional to continental) with official status in at least one country.
 According to the population criteria, cross-border languages are either symmetrical or asymmetrical.
-Symmetrical border languages are those spoken by small or large linguistic groups on both sides of a border.
+Symmetrical border languages are those spoken by linguistic groups of a similar size on both sides of a border.
 Many are languages which may seem insignificant, but which play an important role in interactions, integration and economic activity.

 Asymmetrical border languages are spoken by large groups on one side of a border and small groups on the other.
 As they are dominant in at least one country, they have the potential to be used in larger domains, depending on the speakers' resources.